cyface/docker-demo/README.md

 Build the Dockerfile into a runnable image:
 - `docker build --tag docker-demo .`

-Run the image you just built, exposing port 8000:
+Run the image you just built, exposing port 8000 on the host, pointing to port 8000 inside the container:
 - `docker run -p 8000:8000 docker-demo`
 - Ctrl-C to stop this ^^^

-Run the image you just built, exposing port 8000 and setting the MAGIC_MESSAGE environment variable:
+Run the image you just built, exposing port 8000 and setting the `MAGIC_MESSAGE` environment variable:
 - `docker run -p 8000:8000 -e MAGIC_MESSAGE="Docker command line" docker-demo`
 - Ctrl-C to stop this ^^^